ubports/docs.ubports.com/appdev/index.rst

     Type=Application
     X-Ubuntu-Touch=true

-  Non exhaustive properties:
+  Non exhaustive list of properties:

   - Name: Application title has shown in the dash
   - Exec: Path to the executable file
   - Icon: Path to the icon to display
-  - Terminal: `false` if will not run in terminal window
+  - Terminal: ``false`` if will not run in terminal window
   - Type: Specifies the type of the launcher file.
 The type can be Application, Link or Directory.
-  - X-Ubuntu-Touch: `true` to make the app visible
+  - X-Ubuntu-Touch: ``true`` to make the app visible
-  - X-Ubuntu-XMir-Enable: `true` if your app is built for X
+  - X-Ubuntu-XMir-Enable: ``true`` if your app is built for X

 .. todo:
   link to official .desktop specifications